 To make my overnight oats, I measure and add my dry ingredients to a small jar then top it off with unsweetened almond milk.
 I find that’s usually just the right amount of milk to reach the consistency I like.
-I like my overnight oats really thick so it’s usually about 1/2-3/4 cup of almond milk depending on what else I added.
-You can up to 1 or even 1.5 cups of milk depending on what else you added and if you like more of a porridge consistency.
+I like my overnight oats really thick so I use about 1/2-3/4 cup of almond milk depending on what else I added.
+You can up to 1 or even 1.5 cups of milk if you like more of a porridge consistency.

 This variety is a littler higher in fat but I love the texture that the coconut adds and hemp seeds are a good source of omega-3 fatty acids.
 The raisins add a nice sweetness without having to add additional sweetener

 Powdered peanut butter is a must-have if you love peanut butter but don’t want to eat as much fat.
 I don’t find I get the flavour I want in overnight oats by using just 1 or 2 tablespoons of regular peanut butter.
 By using powdered peanut butter I get all the peanut butter flavour without adding a ton of calories